-Previous statistical results showed that the CME did deflect to the Equator at solar minimum, but no obvious regularity at solar maximum could be found [MacQueen, Hundhausen, and Conover, 1986; Cremades and Bothmer, 2004; Cremades, Bothmer, and Tripathi, 2006].
-In the solar minimum the current sheet that corresponds to the lower magnetic energy density region is usually located near the Equator [e. g.
-Shodhan et al., 1994] similar to that we shown in Figure 5.
-Based on the result that the CME would deflected to the lower magnetic energy density region, the previous statistical results that the CME deflected to the Equator at solar minimum can be explained.
-The CME studied here happened on 8 October 2007, during the deep solar minimum of the 23rd cycle.
-It is a good example of the CME's Equator-ward deflection in the solar minimum influenced by the background magnetic field.
-In the solar maximum, the distribution of the magnetic energy density was not as simple.
-Figure 7 shows an example of the magnetic energy density distribution at the height of 3 $R{\odot}$ of the Carrington rotation 1978, which corresponds to the period from 03:13 UT 30 June 2001 to 08:08 UT 27 July 2001, during the solar maximum of the 23rd solar cycle.
-We found that the magnetic energy density distribution at solar maximum was complex and that no definite low magnetic energy density region where the CME would deflect to could be expected.
-Therefor, no obvious regularity of the deflection of a CME during solar maximum could be explained as the previous results showed.
+Previous statistical results showed that CMEs did deflect to the Equator at solar minimum, but no obvious regularity at solar maximum could be found (MacQueen, Hundhausen, and Conover, 1986; Cremades and Bothmer, 2004; Cremades, Bothmer, and Tripathi, 2006).
+In the solar minimum the current sheet that corresponds to the lower magnetic-energy density region is usually located near the Equator (see e.g. Shodhan et al., 1994) similar to what we show in Figure 5.
+Based on the result that the CME would be deflected to the lower magnetic-energy density region, the previous statistical results that the CME deflected toward the Equator at solar minimum can be explained.
+The CME studied here occurred on 8 October 2007, during the deep solar minimum of the Cycle 23.
+It is a good example of the CME's equator-ward deflection in the solar minimum influenced by the background magnetic field.
+In the solar maximum, the distribution of the magnetic-energy density was not so simple.
+Figure 7 shows an example of the magnetic-energy density distribution at the height of 3 R{\odot} of Carrington rotation 1978, which corresponds to the period from 03:13 UT 30 June 2001 to 08:08 UT 27 July 2001, during the solar maximum of the Solar Cycle 23.
+We found that the magnetic-energy density distribution at solar maximum was complex and that no definite low magnetic-energy density region could be expected where the CME would deflect to.
+Therefore, no obvious regularity of the deflection of a CME during solar maximum could be explained as the previous results showed.